The new Children's Surgical Hospital in Uganda

 Why take part in the project?

-By supporting the new Centre of Excellence in Paediatric Surgery in Uganda, companies can take part in a crucial project – not only from a humanitarian point of view, but a unique challenge both culturally and in terms of its sustainable approach to healthcare.
+By supporting the new Children’s Surgical Hospital in Uganda, companies can take part in a crucial project – not only from a humanitarian point of view, but a unique challenge both culturally and in terms of its sustainable approach to healthcare.